Barcode Automation, inc. is the leading manufacturer of Barcode Readers and Decals for Vehicle Access Control and Automatic Vehicle Identification.

 2009

-We introduced our newer, more compact BA-440 DualBeam Barcode Reader.
-This new reader provides the same performance and reliability of the model BA-220, at half the size.
+We introduced our newest, more compact BA-440 DualBeam Barcode Reader.
+This new reader provides the same performance and reliability of the model BA-220 at half the size.
 We also adjusted the enclosure based on customer feedback from a door style to a lift-off enclosure providing easier access for technicians.

 Also new this year we begin production on the Wiegand Isolator, a module intended to protect communications from lightning or power surge damage, and help technicians avoid grounding issues when installing our products.